What is eastern equine encephalitis (EEE)?

 What are the risk factors of EEE?

 The overall risk of becoming infected with EEE depends on:

 - Exposure to mosquitoes: People who spend a lot of time outdoors or live in wooded areas have a greater chance of being bitten by mosquito.

 - Geographic region: Most cases of EEE have been reported in Atlantic and Gulf coast states.
 Southeastern Massachusetts, particularly Plymouth and Bristol counties, have historically been "hot spots" for EEE.
-The Massachusetts Dept of Public Health monitors mosquito populations, tests mosquitoes for virus and calculates risks for each town.
+The Massachusetts Department of Public Health monitors mosquito populations, tests mosquitoes for virus, and calculates risks for each town.

 Some people with EEE may develop a severe infection that causes brain tissue to become inflamed (encephalitis).The factors that increase one’s risk of getting a severe EEE infection include:

 - Age: Although people of any age can develop a serious infection, the risk is higher for adults older than 50 and children younger than 15.

 - Immune system: People who have a weakened immune system due to cancer treatments or organ transplantation are more at risk of developing a severe infection.